What is Marketing Automation? Mark Parent, President/CEO of Inbound 281 Explains.

-These days, for sales and marketing, it is almost passé to say but is worth repeating: the buying-selling process today is much different than it was even a few years ago.
+These days, for sales and marketing, it is almost passé to say but is worth repeating: the buying-selling process today is much different than it was even a few years ago, buyers find sellers.

-These days, buyers find sellers.
-The information explosion of the internet age has put costumers in the driver's seat.
+The information explosion of the internet age has put customers in the driver's seat.

 63% of the companies growing faster than their competition are using marketing automation.